gopi-suvanam/scribbler-website/scribble-pad/IIT-H-Aug-2024.md

 Join our Discord Channel for updates: [Discord Invite](https://discord.com/invite/yZEXCHmPk8).
 Join our workshop on introduction to JavaScript and Scribbler tomorrow!!

+### Keep checking this page for further details!!!

 **Key Dates to Remember:**

 - **18th August (9PM to 1030PM):** Virtual Workshop on JavaScript at 9PM. **Watchout this space for link of the workshop.**